Top 10 Board Games

 Year: 2020

 An ugly game that plays beautifully - and I mean properly ugly, like someone designed it during a particularly uninspired lunch break in 2009.
-Don’t let the drab aesthetics fool you though; beneath that beige exterior lies one of the most interactive, cutthroat euros ever made.
-The route-building creates constant player conflict as you jostle for position, displace opponents, and race to grab the powerful bonuses before anyone else.
-It’s a game of timing, reading the table, and knowing exactly when to pivot your strategy because that bastard just blocked your entire plan.
-The Big Box edition finally gives it decent production values and includes the expansion content, though honestly, you’re not here for the pretty components.
-You’re here because screwing over your opponents has never felt this satisfying in a euro game.
+Don’t let the drab aesthetics fool you though; beneath that beige exterior lies one of the most interactive euros ever made.
+The route-building creates constant conflict as you jostle for position, displace opponents, and race to grab the powerful bonuses before anyone else.
+It’s a game of timing, reading the table, and knowing exactly when to pivot because someone just blocked your entire plan.
+You’re here because screwing over opponents in a euro game rarely feels this good.

 Bohnanza